Subclass AI spiders#

 Add a spider parameter#

-You will now modify your spider so that the substring to filter by ("murder") is no longer set in code, and instead can be defined with a new spider argument on the command line.
+You will now modify your spider so that the substring to filter by ("murder") is no longer set in code, and instead can be defined with a new spider parameter.

 Replace your custom spider code with the following: